 Optus and Telstra NBN 100 plans

-Telstra’s NBN 100 offerings start at $110 per month, and go up to $119 if you want to include a Telstra TV bundle, with both options including typical evening speeds of up to 100Mbps.
+Telstra’s NBN 100 offerings start at $110 per month, coupled to a $10 per month discount for the first six months, and go up to $119 if you want to include a Telstra TV bundle, with a typical evening speed of up to 100Mbps.
 Again with Telstra, you can have the $216 modem fee waived if you stay connected for 24 months, along with the $99 connection fee waived if you connect online.
-You may also save on your first month’s fees by connecting online, depending on any promotional offers available at sign up.
+You may also save on your first month’s fees by connecting online, depending on any promotional offers available at sign-up.

 The following table shows a selection of published unlimited Telstra and Optus NBN 100 plans on Canstar Blue’s database, listed in order of standard monthly cost, from the lowest to highest, and then by alphabetical order of provider.
 Use our comparison tool above to see plans from a range of other providers.
 This is a selection of products with links to referral partners.